3 Ways to Make your Operational Execution More Robust with S&OE

 Nearly 80% of respondents experience considerable volatility in their supply chain, ranging from many unforeseen changes to continuous firefighting.” – Tweet this

 Another reason for dissatisfaction might be the tools used.
-Over 75% of respondents are using homegrown spreadsheets, which are highly manual, or their ERP, which cannot complete account for complex constraints.
+Over 75% of respondents are using homegrown spreadsheets, which are highly manual, or their ERP, which cannot completely account for complex constraints.
 Only 7% of respondents use an off-the-shelf package.
 This makes sense given that S&OE tends to be a very specific process for each company.

 The top 3 bottlenecks companies experience tend to be poor internal alignment between departments, raw material and product availability, and inventory levels and management.
 There also seem to be many areas teams are considering in their S&OE – ranging from make/buy decisions to production scheduling.
 With so many things to keep on their radar, it can be difficult to focus on improvements.